 Water Polo occurs off campus at Flintridge Preparatory School in La Cañada.
 These practices are from 5:30 p.m. to 7:30 p.m. daily.
 Coaches will drive the athletes to Prep in the school vans from Mayfield Senior School.
 Water Polo athletes attend tournaments/invitationals on Saturdays.

 Summer Volleyball practice is highly recommended and essential for potential varsity players.
-Practice starts on June 18, 2018 for all new and lower level players.
-Varsity players are required to attend a pre-season camp with morning and evening training from August 9-20, 2018.
-The varsity team will compete in the prestigious Queen of the Court Tournament over the weekend of August 11-12.
-Varsity will also attend an overnight tournament during the season — the Hudl Invite in San Diego on October 12-13.
+Practice starts on Aug.
+12, 2019 for all new and lower level players.
+Varsity will attend an overnight tournament during the season.
 CIF playoffs can carry over to the Thanksgiving weekend.
 All three teams play in an all-day tournament during the regular season.

 What a day we had on Tuesday!
 In the biggest team sporting event in many years, the Cubs hosted Westridge at Brookside Field in the CIF Semifinal softball game.
 The league rivals had split their two games during the year and the winner of the rubber match would advance to the CIF Championship game for the first time in either school's history.